-Similarly to the Russo’s work~\cite{russo2024_navigating}, a previous study conducted by the authors~\cite{lambiase2024investigatingroleculturalvalues} employed the UTAUT2 framework alongside Hofstede’s cultural dimensions to examine the role of cultural values in the adoption of LLMs for software engineering tasks.
+Similarly to the Russo’s work~\citep{russo2024_navigating}, a previous study conducted by the authors~\citep{lambiase2024investigatingroleculturalvalues} employed the UTAUT2 framework alongside Hofstede’s cultural dimensions to examine the role of cultural values in the adoption of LLMs for software engineering purposes.
 The findings indicated that cultural values do not appear to significantly influence LLM adoption.
-Instead, habitual usage emerged as the primary predictor of both the intention to use and the actual adoption of these models.
-Additionally, Choudhuri et al.~\cite{choudhuri2024guideschoicesmodelingdevelopers} recently explored the role of trust in LLM adoption, focusing on developers within two large firms.
+Instead, habitual usage emerged as the primary predictor of both the intention to use and the actual adoption of these models. \footnote{In the present work, we shift the analytical focus: rather than modeling general adoption through cultural values, we investigate how UTAUT2 constructs relate to the frequency of LLM usage across specific SE purposes.
+This means that we both changed the dependent and independent variable.} Additionally, Choudhuri et al.~\citep{choudhuri2024guideschoicesmodelingdevelopers} recently explored the role of trust in LLM adoption, focusing on developers within two large firms.
 Their study revealed that trust is closely linked to actual usage, with its influence shaped by specific antecedents.

+From a complementary, large-scale behavioral perspective, Brown et al.~\citep{brown2024trust} analyzed approximately one million multi-line code completion suggestions seen by \num{59000} developers at Google, using acceptance rate as a proxy for trust.
+Their mixed-methods study identified suggestion quality, developer language expertise, and development context as key factors influencing whether developers accept AI-generated code completions, highlighting the multi-faceted nature of trust in AI-powered development tools.

 \steSummaryBox{\faList Related Work: Summary and Research Gap.}{The research community is dedicating significant effort to characterize the role of LLMs in software engineering.
-However, despite the growing body of research examining the factors influencing LLM adoption, there remains a gap in understanding the individual factors associated with increased usage of LLMs for specific tasks.
-Expanding the current body of knowledge with insight into these individual determinants could complement the Khojah et al.~\cite{khojah2024beyond} framework and provide valuable guidance for development teams, allowing them to better direct their efforts in supporting developers' effective use of LLMs.}
+However, despite the growing body of research examining the factors influencing LLM adoption, there remains a gap in understanding the individual factors associated with increased usage of LLMs for specific purposes.
+Expanding the current body of knowledge with insight into these individual determinants could complement the Khojah et al.~\citep{khojah2024beyond} framework and provide valuable guidance for development teams, allowing them to better direct their efforts in supporting developers' effective use of LLMs.}